-Universe26 is a collection of projects led by Martin Stuart.
+Universe26 is a collection of projects by Martin Stuart.
 Some, like BeMall, are built with a clear long-term vision and roadmap ahead.
-Others—such as CustomCreations and DatesDesigner—have been experiments: places to learn, test ideas, and see what works.
+Others—such as CustomCreations and DatesDesigner—have been experiments: places to test ideas, and see what works.

 June 22, 1972.